-The Petrel Domain Conversion module enables quick generation of velocity models based on different types of velocity data.
+Petrel domain conversion enables quick generation of velocity models based on different types of velocity data.

-The module enables you to build multiple velocity models to test different velocity parameter scenarios and obtain a better understanding of the structural uncertainty.
-You can calibrate well with seismic velocities obtained from processing to build more accurate velocity models and use 3D grid properties for depth conversion, which is useful for conversion of complex structures, such as reverse fault and salt environments.
+Multiple velocity models can be built to test different velocity parameter scenarios and obtain a better understanding of the structural uncertainty.
+Users can thoroughly calibrate wells with seismic velocities obtained from processing to build more accurate velocity models and use 3D grid properties for depth conversion, which is useful for conversion of complex structures, such as reverse fault and salt environments.
 Conversions within the same domain (time-to-time and depth-to-depth) can be used for flattening, AVO, and 4D seismic workflows, as well as workflows calibrating prestack depth migration data to well markers.

-- The standard layer-cake approach is used for velocity model construction, providing the user with the freedom and opportunity to select velocity variations for each layer—preserving the relationships between faults and horizons.
+- The standard layer-cake approach is used for velocity model construction, providing users with the freedom and opportunity to select velocity variations for each layer—preserving the relationships between faults and horizons.

-- Velocity functions handled are linear functions such as V=Vo, V=Vo+kZ, V=Vo+k(Z-Zo), and V=Vo+kT.
-Average and interval velocity cubes or average grid properties are accepted as input.
+- Velocity functions handled are linear functions such as V=Vo, V=Vo+kZ, V=Vo+k(Z-Zo), and V=Vo+kT and average and interval velocity cubes or average grid properties.